brown-band/website/pages/scripts/1997-1998/fall/uri.md

 Sit back and enjoy their Dueling Band Shows.

-:sd[Brown Band plays "Dueling Banjos" intro and runs to 15 yard line]
+:sd[Brown Band plays “Dueling Banjos” intro and runs to 15 yard line]

 :sd[URI Band responds and runs to 15 yard line]